Logic analyzer

-A logic analyzer is an electronic instrument that captures and displays multiple signals from a digital system or digital circuit.
-A logic analyzer may convert the captured data into timing diagrams, protocol decodes, state machine traces, assembly language, or may correlate assembly with source-level software.
+A logic analyzer is an electronic instrument that captures and displays multiple logic signals from a digital system or digital circuit.
+A logic analyzer may convert the capture into timing diagrams, protocol decodes, state machine traces, opcodes, or may correlate opcodes with source-level software.
 Logic analyzers have advanced triggering capabilities, and are useful when a user needs to see the timing relationships between many signals in a digital system.

 Overview

 Presently, there are three distinct categories of logic analyzers available on the market: